nikodunk/electrade-2-insurance-static/content/blog/how-much-is-electric-car-insurance-in-2019.md

 | NYC, NY        | Model 3 LR AWD | $1100/ 6 months. |  Collision and comprehensive @$250 deductible w/ full glass, liability @250/500k. |
 | LA, California | Model 3 LR AWD | $580/ 6 months.  |  Collision and comprehensive @$800 deductible w/ full glass, liability @400/500k. |
 | Miami, Florida | Model S P100D  | $1200/ 6 months. |  Collision and comprehensive @$800 deductible w/ full glass, liability @300/500k. |

+This can vary wildly by state, county, marital status, driving history and of course car model.
+To get a quote from us, please tap the form below and fill out the form in 5 minutes to get a quote!